Sale, Greater Manchester: Demography

-As of the 2001 UK census, Sale had a population of 55,234.
+At the 2001 census, Sale had a population of 55,234.
 The 2001 population density was 12727 PD/sqmi, with a 100 to 94.2 female-to-male ratio.
 Of those over 16 years old, 30.0% were single (never married), 51.3% married and 7.8% divorced.
 Although the proportion of divorced people was similar to that of Trafford and England, the rates of those who were single and married were significantly different from the national and Trafford averages (Trafford: 44.3% single, 35.6% married; England: 44.3% single, 34.7% married).
-Sale's 24,027 households included 32.2% one-person, 37.8% married couples living together, 8.3% were co-habiting couples, and 8.5% single parents with their children, these figures were similar to those of Trafford and England.
+Sale's 24,027 households included 32.2% one-person, 37.8% married couples living together, 8.3% were co-habiting couples and 8.5% single parents with their children; these figures were similar to those of Trafford and England.
 Of those aged 16–74, 22.3% had no academic qualifications, similar to that of 24.7% in all of Trafford but significantly lower than 28.9% in all of England.
 Sale had a much higher percentage of adults with a diploma or degree than Greater Manchester as a whole.
-Of Sale residents aged 16–74, 26.7% had an educational qualification such as first degree, higher degree, qualified teacher status, qualified medical doctor, qualified dentist, qualified nurse, midwife, or health visitor, compared to 20% nationwide.
+Of Sale residents aged 16–74, 26.7% had an educational qualification such as first degree, higher degree, qualified teacher status, qualified medical doctor, qualified dentist, qualified nurse, midwife or health visitor, compared to 20% nationwide.

 Originally a working class town, there was an influx of middle class people in the mid-19th century when businessmen began using Sale as a commuter town.
 Since then, Sale has had a greater proportion of middle class residents than the national average.
 In 1931, 22.7% of Sale's population was middle class compared with 14% in England and Wales, and by 1971, this had increased to 36.3% compared with 24% nationally.
 Parallel to this increase in the middle classes of Sale was the decline of the working class population.
 In 1931, 20.3% were working class compared with 36% in England and Wales; by 1971, this had decreased to 15.4% in Sale and 26% nationwide.
 The rest of the population was made up of clerical workers and skilled manual workers.
 The change in social structure in the town was at a similar rate to that of the rest of the nation but was biased towards the middle classes, transforming Sale into the middle class town it is today.